elierotenberg/lifespan/README.md

 ### React Mixin

 Lifespan comes with a ridiculously simple, yet very useful React component mixin.
-It adds the property `this.lifespan` to the component, which is released upon `componentWillUnmount`.
+It adds the method `this.getLifespan()` to the component, which is released upon `componentWillUnmount`.
-It is lazily initialized through a memoized getter.
+It is lazily initialized and memoized so that the lifespan instance is only created if needed, and created once per component.

 ### Use cases ?